What is anaemia?

 Iron deficiency may also predispose to bacterial and fungal infections such as impetigo, boils and candidiasis.

 Full blood count

-A full, or complete, blood count (FBC, CBC) is important to detect anaemia.
+A full, or complete, blood count (FBC, CBC) is essential to detect anaemia.
 Iron deficiency can be present when blood count indices are normal.

-If anaemia is due to iron deficiency the cells are smaller and contain less haemoglobin resulting in lowered red blood cell count or haematocrit, mean corpuscular volume (MCV) and mean cell haemoglobin concentration (MCH).
-Reticulocte haemoglobin content (Ret-Hb), which tends to be low in iron deficiency anaemia, can be used to monitor response to iron replacement.
+If anaemia is due to iron deficiency, the cells are smaller and contain less haemoglobin resulting in lowered red blood cell count or haematocrit, mean corpuscular volume (MCV) and mean cell haemoglobin concentration (MCH).
+Reticulocyte haemoglobin content (Ret-Hb), which tends to be low in iron deficiency anaemia, can be used to monitor response to iron replacement.
 Red cell distribution width (RDW) can reveal mixed iron and vitamin B12 deficiency as this results in red cells of variable size.

 Ferritin is a measure of iron stores and is the most sensitive and specific test for iron deficiency.
-Low levels of ferritin less than 15 mcg μg/ml are diagnostic of iron deficiency.
-Levels higher than 50 mcg μg/ml in a healthy person are considered optimal.
+Low levels of ferritin less than 15 μg/ml are diagnostic of iron deficiency.
+Levels higher than 40 μg/ml in a healthy person are considered optimal.

-Normal or high levels of ferritin does not exclude iron deficiency because it acts as an acute phase reactant.
-Levels are higher in the prescence of chronic inflammation, when erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) are elevated.
+Normal or high levels of ferritin do not exclude iron deficiency, because ferritin acts as an acute phase reactant.
+Levels are higher in the presence of chronic inflammation (eg, rheumatoid arthritis) when erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) are elevated.
 In the context of inflammation, significantly higher cut-off values for ferritin are used (eg, 100 μg/ml) and are more predictive of iron deficiency.
-Ferritin is also higher in patients with chronic kidney disease.
+Ferritin is also more elevated in patients with chronic kidney disease and heart failure.